Why You Pay Inheritance Tax in the UK

 • Explore the possibility of setting up trusts to benefit your partner.

-By taking proactive steps, unmarried partners can mitigate the impact of Inheritance Tax on their estate, ensuring that their partner is well taken care of after they’re gone.
+By taking proactive steps, unmarried partners can reduce the impact of Inheritance Tax on their estate, ensuring that their partner is well taken care of after they’re gone.

 International Perspectives on Inheritance Tax